 I worked the festival circuit (Earthdance, Harmony, Symbiosis, Burning Man) heavily from 2004 to 2016, doing deep work with those willing to instigate powerful life changes.
 Sharing unguardedly, allowing myself to put down being an expert and meet every client as a complete authority on their own experience was deeply humanizing.

 I did 5rhythms dance 40 - 50 times a year between 2004 and 2009, and was the resident bodyworker at Dance Jam > Dance Journey > Berkeley Ecstatic Dance from 2010 to 2015.
-I continue to work at NCDC Dance Camp.
+I began working at NCDC Dance Camp in 2010 and still do.
 Working with dancers has given me valuable experience with highly functional bodies.
-Working with these intelligent bodies was a natural extension of work with yogis and meditators, with the added feature of a population comfortable with deep emotional states.
+Working with these intelligent bodies was a natural extension of work with yogis and meditators, with the added feature of a population comfortable with deeply embodied states.

 ><I drive more than an hour to see him.
 I am a big-bodied Latina lesbian and he is a straight white man.
 He is the closest thing to my grandmother that I have.
 She was the one who listened to, understood, accepted, and adored me, no matter what.
 Now it is him.

 ><When I need to feel at home with another man, who accepts me regardless of what my mouth or mind or body is doing.… Who accepts all of it gently, without comment or opinion.… When I need to return to completeness through tribal belonging: I call him.